MasterJedi2014/MPMB-UA23PT7-Content/README.md

 - **2024-05-07:**
   - Initial upload of WIP V2.2 & V3 of the script.
 - **2024-05-08:**
   - Replacement of WIP V2.2 with V2.9, & update to V3 of the script.
-Scripts now have all UA Warlock content.
+Scripts now have all UA Warlock content, though not all of that content works correctly at the moment.

 **Known Bugs:**
 - WIP file, so there will be a lot of bugs and mistakes until the file is complete.
 Will update when the script is finished.